Are you trying to learn how to install a WordPress theme?

 The following are some of the most frequently asked questions about installing WordPress themes.

-5. How am I going to choose the best theme for my website?
+How do I choose the best theme for my website?

 If this is not a custom WordPress theme, you can find and use the same theme on your own website.
 See our guide on how to find out which WordPress theme a site uses.